HHOppidumProject/imperium-romanum-corvid-wix-mongodb-adapter/README.md

 <h2 align="center">
-  Velo by Wix DB Connectors: External Database Adapter for MySQL
+  Velo by Imperium Romanum: External Database Adapter for MongoDB
 </h1>

-This project is a Node.js based adapter that lets you integrate an external MySQL database with your Velo enabled Wix site.
+This project is a Node.js based adapter that lets you integrate an external MongoDB database with your Velo enabled Wix site.

 You can use this project as a basis for deploying your own adapter to the Google Cloud AppEngine.
 We also provide a ready to deploy public Docker Image which can be hosted on [Google Cloud Run](https://cloud.google.com/run/), [Amazon Fargate](https://aws.amazon.com/fargate/) or [Microsoft Azure App Services](https://azure.microsoft.com/en-us/free/apps/).
 This project contains a basic implementation of the external database collection SPI that has filtering, authorization, and error handling support.